-Note that ASTD data may only be used for non-commercial research and/or analytical purposes as stipulated in paragraph 3.4 of the ASTD Framework Agreement, and only for the specific purpose(s) set forth in this ASTD Access Application.
+Note that ASTD data may only be used for non-commercial research and/or analytical purposes as stipulated in paragraph 3.4 of the ASTD Framework Agreement and only for the specific purpose(s) set forth in this ASTD Access Application.
 Incomplete applications and applications without a clearly defined purpose will be returned to the applicant for revision and clarification.

-Disposition of Level I Data
+Disposition of ASTD Data

-All Level I ASTD data received by the applicant MUST BE DELETED after fulfilling the purpose of its use as described in this application/agreement.
+All ASTD data received by the applicant MUST BE DELETED after fulfilling the purpose of its use as described in this application/agreement.
 The data may *not* be used for any other purpose *nor* retained by the applicant.

 Noncompliance

-Any noncompliance with this Data Sharing Agreement may result in its immediate termination, immediate suspension of access to ASTD System data, and the denial of any future requests to access ASTD System data.
+Any noncompliance with this Data Sharing Agreement may result in its immediate termination, suspension of access to ASTD System data, and/or the denial of any future requests to access ASTD System data.
 If access to the ASTD System data is suspended or terminated, no refund or reimbursement will be made of any previous voluntary financial contributions to the ASTD System.

 All applicable provisions of the ASTD Framework apply to this Data Sharing Agreement.